Bye-Bye, Branches-Branch Closures Signal Big Changes in Banking Services

 Others believe that bank branch closings will only see a temporary decline.
 Banking analysts are confident that things will smooth over once the yield curve begins to expand, and the Federal Reserve regulates interest rate policy.

 In terms of regional closings, SNL Financial reported that Chicago has seen the largest hit with 125 losses.
 Washington, D.C., saw the second most amount of closings, ranking in at 39.

 Illinois, in terms of state closings, saw the largest loss.
 Ranked behind Illinois were Pennsylvania with 92 losses, Ohio (84), Michigan (75), and New York (70).
 In fact, only six states reported positive gains in the past year.
 Nebraska saw the most openings which totaled to nine.

 While most banking services can be conducted online, there are still some things that community bank branches do which serve a purpose.
 Regardless of technology and mergers rendering a select few branches useless, the rest will continue to thrive and serve communities.

 The banking industry has gone through many changes these past few years and continues to do so.
 Services that banks used to offer have changed significantly and have even been eliminated altogether.
 With regulators imposing ever stricter rules on credit, businesses are finding it more and more difficult to obtain loans they truly need.
-Capstone Business Funding, LLC has the answer.
+Capstone Capital Group, LLC has the answer.
 Capstone has eliminated the bank red tape by offering small to mid-sized business Single Invoice Factoring (“Spot Factoring”).
-Businesses can now get the immediate cash they need in exchange for working capital from Capstone Business Funding.
+Businesses can now get the immediate cash they need in exchange for working capital from Capstone Capital Group.
 For more information on Capstone’s Single Invoice Factoring call us today at (347) 821-3400.